-Using Puzzles in Classroom
+Using Puzzles in the Classroom

 When is the last time you sat down to complete a jigsaw puzzle?
-Has it been awhile, or are you a puzzle pro?
+Has it been a while, or are you a puzzle pro?
 Have you ever used puzzles in the classroom?

 Many people think of puzzles as just a fun way to fill time, but they actually help children build important skills.
 That’s why they are great for lower primary students, although children of all ages can benefit from using puzzles in the classroom.

-What skills do puzzle teach?
+What skills does the puzzle teach?

 Both gross and fine motor skills are required to make pieces fit, and important connections are being made about spatial relationships.
 Puzzles are one of the best activities to promote excellent hand-eye coordination.

 Children develop important problem-solving and reasoning skills as they work to solve a puzzle.
 They are also developing memory skills as they remember which pieces go where.

 Children learn patience and perseverance as they work to complete the puzzle.
 They feel a great sense of accomplishment and self-esteem from achieving the end result of a fully completed puzzle.

 When children work on a puzzle with an adult or another child, they are honing necessary social skills.
 They negotiate about which piece goes where, they communicate with one another, and they learn to take turns appropriately.